yanglangfei/FontDroid/README.md

 Example
 -------

-The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`, but all widgets have the same usage.
+The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`.
+But all widgets have the same usage.

 ##### In XML

-All supported widgets can be found in graphical layout tab, you can drag and drop as usually.
+All supported widgets can be found in graphical layout tab.
+You can drag and drop as usually.

 ![2]